 Licensed Practical Nurse - LPN Casual

 Do you love working with seniors?
-Are you a health care professional looking for your next growth opportunity working for a leader in seniors care?
-If you are, we would like to talk to you about our need for administrative professionals to join our expanding operations.
+Are you a health care professional looking for your next growth opportunity working for a leader in seniors’ care?
+If you are, we would like to talk to you about our need for clinical professionals to join our Barrhead Site team.
 At Shepherd’s Care Foundation (SCF) person-centered care is the foundation for all we do in providing care and other human services.
 All persons are to be treated with dignity and respect in each and every interaction.
 Working for SCF requires the highest standards of personal behavior and ethics, and it is an on-going condition of employment that the Code of Conduct and Behaviour Standards.

 - Assesses, plans, develops, implements, communicates and evaluates assigned residents to identify the changing care needs to ensure ongoing quality care is provided.